koman2019/web-rss-reader/README.md

 "# web-rss-reader"

-"# The application provides a platform for learning English"
+"# The application provides a platform for learning English."